 How is it that men are the glory of God?
 And what does it mean that women derive this glory from men?
 Does this mean that men are better than women?
 In these questions we (also) encounter the modern debates between complementarians and egalitarians.
 The latter wants to uphold the inherent equality of men and women in essence and function and the former the inherent equality of their essence only.
 But, judging the matter from the perspective of Paul, both are wrong.
-Women are in essence and function not equal to men, at least when viewed from the perspective of glory and image bearing.
+Women are in essence and function not equal to men, at least when viewed from the perspective of glory.

 Paul explores this in 1 Timothy 2:13: “For Adam was first formed, then Eve.”
-This, it seems to me, is primarily what Paul is aiming at in 1 Corinthians 11:7: man being created originally or singularly, the creation of the woman is not only after him but from the original creation of the man (Genesis 2:21-23).
+This, it seems to me, is primarily what Paul is aiming at in 1 Corinthians 11:7: man being created originally or singularly, the creation of the woman is not only after him sequentially but from the original creation of the man (Genesis 2:21-23).
 For Paul confirms this in the following verse when he says: “For the man is not of the woman; but the woman of the man” (vs. 8).
 Which is to say, she has her existence and, by God’s design, her image bearing status from her husband.
-And thus she is his crown, his glory (Proverbs 12:4).
+And thus she is his crown and his glory (Proverbs 12:4).

 Similarly, man (Adam) was told to dress and keep the garden before the woman (Eve) was even brought into the world (Genesis 2:15).
-And so even though Eve tempted him to fall, he was whom God called (Genesis 3:9) and the one by whom all humanity (men and women) are cursed to death (vs. 19) and the one whom it is said was driven from the garden (vs. 22 “the man,” vs. 23 “him” vs. 24 “the man”), though obviously Eve was as well.
+And so even though Eve tempted him to fall, he was whom God called (Genesis 3:9) and the one by whom all humanity (men and women) are cursed to death (vs. 19) and the one whom it is said was driven from the garden (cf. vs. 22 “the man,” vs. 23 “him” vs. 24 “the man”), though obviously Eve was as well.
 Thus as the glory of man(kind) was compromised by man, it is his honour in Christ to uphold it once again.

 Thus far from being irrelevant to our day and age, it becomes rather obvious that this is a matter that sorely needs to be addressed by churches in light of our free-fall from scriptural values.
 Our problems in the church and the culture at large have everything to do with our departure from God’s rule.

-Though one may feel as we have diverted from the main topic before us, it is Paul that has introduced the subject of headcovering in this way.
+And though one may feel as we have diverted from the main topic before us, it is Paul that has introduced the subject of headcovering in this way.
 And thus we return to the truth that a man who does not cover his head in worship is therefore reflecting the image of his God by worshipping in a way that pleases him.
 To uncover his head in worship is an acknowledgement that he owes his image and glory to God.
-He is not superior in these respects than the woman because he is a man, but because his creator has made him so.
+He is not superior in these respects than the woman simply because he is a man, but because his creator has made him so.
 The relationship of men to women reminds us of our mutual ownership by God.
 It is not glorying in self, but a glorying in God.

 To summarise, the matter of the non-headcovering of men in worship testifies: 1) his redemption by Christ 2) his submission to God in Christ 3) his special image bearer status 4) his relationship to his wife 5) his submission to the ordinances of the church & 6) his contribution to the unity of the church.
 Should we, then, yet think that this is an insignificant matter?
 If we have treated it so, it could be that we have not thought much (or of much) about what Paul has said.